 CS: Did you encounter any roadblocks during the writing and publishing processes?
 How did you overcome these?
 What advice do you have for readers encountering similar roadblocks?

 Kirsty: Yes!
 Me!
 I was afraid to write an outline.
 I was afraid to start writing.
 I was afraid to give it structure.
 I was afraid to show others.
 I was afraid to finish.
 I thought it should be perfect, and I should be perfect, before I put it out there.
 My advice is to keep ‘going deeper’!
 Do it at your own pace.
 My book was finished and published in perfect time.
 As long as you hold your intention, which is usually to publish your book, it will happen.
 Go easy on yourself and keep taking steps in that direction.
 It works!

 CS: How can our readers reach you?

 Kirsty Greenshields is a wellbeing and wealth mentor, and co-founder of The Centre For Resilient Leadership.
 Kirsty believes we are all the same, and when we share our stories with each other, we realize we are not alone, which is the essence of strong personal and professional leadership.
 She has lived an eclectic life – from army officer to naturopath; divorced by the age of 24, and remarried at 29; almost widowed at 32 after her husband was hit by a roadside bomb in Iraq, and her second child born 12 months to the day after that tragic event.
 Kirsty believes she has been blessed to learn valuable life lessons at a young age and, by integrating the results of her lessons, she can teach others how to change their lives, if they choose.
-You can contact her, and find out more, at her website.

 Feel free to share questions for Kirsty below on her writing process, how to write a self-help book, her publishing process or Women, Money and Intimacy.